cjdiaz19/Loam-Data-Analysis/README.md

 npm install --save-dev electron
 ```

-For any issues in this installation, try referencing this documentation:
+For any issues in the installation, try referencing this documentation:
 [ElectronJS](https://www.electronjs.org/docs/latest/tutorial/quick-start)